bioinfo-core-BGU/neatseq-flow/README.md

 ## Installing NeatSeq-Flow

-The easiest way to install is using **Conda**, Conda will install NeatSeq-Flow and NeatSeq-Flow-GUI with all its dependencies* in one go:
+The easiest way to install is using **Conda**, Conda will install NeatSeq-Flow and NeatSeq-Flow-GUI with all its dependencies **in one go**:

   - First if you don't have **Conda**, [install it!](https://conda.io/miniconda.html)
   - Then in the terminal: